aborn/appkit-web/README.md

 ========

 ## Introduction
-The appkit-web is an spring mvc arch project, which use tha latest technology.
+The appkit-web is an spring mvc arch project, which use tha latest spring (4.1.1.RELEASE) technology.
 And use annotation as the authority policy when post submit.
+[Chinese Intro, 中文介绍](README_CN.md)

 ## Framework
 The JavaEE web project uses following frameworks: